24 Feb 2026,

-If you’ve been in an accident and your vehicle has sustained significant damage, it can be frustrating, especially if you’re unsure how you’ll get to work or other important places.
+If you’ve been in an accident or collision and your vehicle has sustained significant damage, it can be frustrating, especially if you’re unsure how you’ll get to work or other important places.
 Fortunately, rental cars are available to provide temporary transportation while your vehicle is being repaired.
+Understanding rental car costs, daily rates, and what if the other driver is uninsured are common concerns for accident victims.

 In this guide, we’ll walk you through the process of securing a rental car after an accident, including the steps you need to take to ensure your insurance company covers the cost of the rental.
-We’ll also highlight common pitfalls to avoid, such as understanding your rental terms, dealing with coverage limits, and navigating the claim process to ensure everything goes smoothly.
+We’ll also highlight common pitfalls to avoid, such as understanding your rental terms, dealing with policy limits and deductibles, and navigating the claim process to ensure everything goes smoothly.
+If your insurance denies your claim or disputes coverage, knowing how to appeal and what documentation is needed becomes critical.

 DO YOU HAVE THE RIGHT TO A RENTAL CAR AFTER AN ACCIDENT?

 In the landmark case Kopischke v.
 Chicago, St. P., M. & O. Ry.
 Co., 230 Minn.
-23, 40 N.W.2d 834 (1950), the court established the right for victims to request a rental car.
+23, 40 N.W.2d 834 (1950), a legal precedent and important case law, the court established the right for victims to request a rental car.
 The incident involved the defendant’s truck being stuck on a railroad crossing during a snowstorm.
-Although the defendant was not in the vehicle when it was struck, the train company was held responsible.
+Although the defendant was not in the vehicle when it was struck, the train company was held responsible for negligence and liability.

-The court ruled that the train company, as the party in charge of maintaining the railroad tracks and crossings, was liable for the damages.
+The court ruled that the train company, as the party in charge of maintaining the railroad tracks and crossings, was liable for the damages, including property damage and loss of use.
 The defendant used the truck for his farm work, and the court ordered the train company to cover the cost of both the replacement vehicle and the rental car while awaiting the insurance payment.
+This established that the claimant could recover reasonable expenses for alternative transportation.

 WHAT STEPS SHOULD YOU TAKE TO GET A RENTAL CAR?